-This section of the report is a list of things NOT to do while communicating with you.
-Read each statement and identify those methods of communication that result in frustration or reduced performance.
+This section of the report is a list of things NOT to do while communicating with Jeff.
+Review each statement with Jeff and identify those methods of communication that result in frustration or reduced performance.
 By sharing this information, both parties can negotiate a communication system that is mutually agreeable.